 1. Magnetic letter and number links

 This was our toddler’s Christmas gift, and for a measly $16 he got hours of fun in return.
 He liked identifying the letters and math symbols (particularly the minus sign, for some weird reason).

 Cons: Not all pieces fit well with each other, I wish they were more conscious of color-coordinating (for instance, all numbers are red, all consonants are blue, all vowels are yellow, etc).

 2. Textured foam balls

 These balls are probably one of those toys that will age well with any child.
-When he was a baby, LO liked squishing these, and now that he’s older, it’s all about throwing the balls everywhere.
+When he was a baby, my son liked squishing these, and now that he’s older, it’s about throwing the balls everywhere.